AbhishekPowar/AgentSelector/readme.md

 * Why did I use sqlite?

 sqlite is used as a database as it will be easy to copy during evaluation as sqlite is filebased.Any other Database can be used with this Project.
-All we need it to setup database in setting.py.
-Migrate into that database
+All we need  to do  change database configuration in setting.py.
+Migrate data into new database